PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

         <img src="assets/job_upload.png" width="270" height="550"/>
         <img src="assets/job_uploading.png" width="270" height="550"/>

-        **Note:** Once the run logs of a job are uploaded to Device Management, the job will be removed from the PDM mobile application on the next login.
+        **Note:** Once the run logs of a job are uploaded to Device Management, the job will be removed from the PDM mobile application for Android on the next login.

 1. Inspect the job results in Device Management Portal: